bigfix/developer.bigfix.com/site/reference/types/firewall-rule.md

 # type: firewall rule

-The &lt;firewall rule&lt; inspectors provide a wrapper for the Windows Firewall Rule.
+The &lt;firewall rule&gt; inspectors provide a wrapper for the Windows Firewall Rule.
 They are Vista-only.
 On a non-Vista machine, they return no results.
 For more information, see the MSDN library for INetFwRule at http://msdn.microsoft.com/library/.

 # action of &lt;firewall rule&gt; : firewall action